Origin: North America

-Adults are 16 to 20 inches, with a tail 6 inches.
+Size: Adults are sixteen to twenty inches with a tail six inches

-Adults weigh 5 to 12 lbs.
-They do have seasonal weight change.
+Adults weigh five to twelve pounds and have seasonal weight change

-Occasionally, they will eat grubs, grasshoppers, insects, and snails.
+in spring, they eat grubs, grasshoppers, insects, and snails

 A mated pair will stay together in the same den until the birth of the young.

-The male returns to help encourage the young to copy the adults’ behaviors.
+The male returns to help encourage the young to copy the adult's behavior

-Groundhogs are also called woodchuck, whistlepig, Canada marmot.
+Extra Facts: Groundhogs are also called woodchuck, whistle pig, Canada Marmot

-They alert other groundhogs using a high-pitched whistle to warn the rest of the colony.
+They alert other groundhogs using a high pitched whistle to warm the rest of the colony

-They are one of a few species that enter into true hibernation and often have a separate den for it.
+One of a few species that enter true hibernation and often have a separate den for it.